devidw/astro-addons/packages/astro-adoc/README.md

 ```

 If you want more control over the layout, you can use the `getAdoc` function
-instead of the `AsciiDoctor` component:
+instead of the `AsciiDoctor` component.

+You can access anything from the returning `AsciiDoctor.Document` instance you want to display.

 ```astro
 ---